rebelsky/sams-assorted-musings-reflections/workload-and-learning-2020-05-23.md

 As I said, I wasn't sure whether the rant would evolve into something else.
 Perhaps it has evolved into optimism.
 We shall see.

+---

+**_Postscript_**: Yes, I realize that this musing is relatively pointless.
+But I haven't mused in nearly a week, and I need to get myself back in the habit.
+So you're stuck with this (or I am).